-Emergency Medical Technician • Paramedic (1175)
+Emergency Medical Technician · Paramedic Associate in Applied Science Degree (1175)

 Technician-Emergency Medical Paramedics (EMT-Paramedic), working under the direction of a physician, recognize, assess and manage medical emergencies of acutely ill or injured patients in pre-hospital care settings.
 EMT-Paramedics work principally in advanced life support units and ambulance services under medical supervision and direction.
 The EMT-Paramedic Program is offered as a cooperative venture with Eastern Oklahoma County Technology Center (EOCTC).
 The goal of the program is to provide students with entry level knowledge and skills to enter the paramedic career field.
 Specific objectives include providing students with: